 Many people affected by Stroke and their partners are afraid to resume sexual relations, fearing sex might provoke another Stroke.
 They are also embarrassed about discussing the matter with doctors.
 Sexual intercourse seldom causes Stroke, and by the time the person has returned home, any risk has passed.
 Stroke does not physically impair one’s capability for sexual intercourse, but there may be a number of psychological problems inhibiting satisfactory resumption of relations.
 If this occurs, your social worker or general practitioner can refer you for appropriate help.
 For more information see the Information Sheet – “Sexuality and Intimacy After Stroke””

 If the Stroke-affected person regains only partial independence, enormous stresses and strains can be placed on a partner, which may cause sleep disturbance, depression and anxiety.
 It is virtually impossible for one person to do all the tasks of both partners, so you should not be embarrassed about enlisting the help of a handyman, local service club and community support services.
 A Stroke-affected person can be very demanding, and it is often difficult to carry on with every day activities.
 However, it is most important for the family to maintain social contacts and outside interests.

-Stroke affected people and their families often worry about the likelihood of further Stroke and can be on tenterhooks all the time.
+Stroke-affected people and their families often worry about the likelihood of further Stroke and can be on tenterhooks all the time.
 Such anxiety is common and should be discussed with members of the Stroke Team.
-This often places enormous stress on the family due to the anxiety related demands placed by the Stroke person on the family or reluctance of the family to allow the Stroke person to return home and or live independently.
+This often places enormous stress on the family due to the anxiety-related demands placed by the Stroke-affected person on the family, or reluctance of the family to allow the Stroke-affected person to return home and/or live independently.